 Can you commit to volunteering 36 on-call hours per month?

 Those interested in volunteering are required to complete an application, attend an interview session, and complete a 9-week training academy.
+CRT Volunteers are required to purchase uniform supplies.
 The academy for the Mayor’s Crisis Response Team provides volunteers with knowledge and hands-on training to help responders provide support, trauma intervention, and resources to survivors.

 “It wasn’t until I became a CRT Volunteer that I realized how much of a positive impact I was making on my community.
 I have always wanted to make a difference and give back, but never thought I would be part of something so meaningful.
 Helping people survive that first few hours of traumatic loss is by far one of the most important things I have ever done.”